 Given the run on period dramas highlighting the latter eras (1920s – 1950s), seeing a period drama that goes back to the era of the “rustic” beauty and charm is something of a rarity.
 That’s why when a re-make of the 70s classic, Poldark was announced, everyone was a-twitter.
 When teasers led to talk about its lead star Aidan Turner, as the titular character, there was even more buzz surrounding the production – especially when the pictures came about.

 bring the home back to its former glory and he has great plans to get the family mines operating again.
 Coinciding with this is the rescue of a young girl named Demelza (Eleanor Tomlinson), whom Ross provides with safety and hires her on as a kitchen maid.
 Only polite society what it is, rumors soon fly about Ross’ spitfire of an employee.
 Ross has greater problems when he makes enemies with a powerful banker and though he still harbors feelings for a woman he can no longer have, slowly Ross finds the prospect of a new love in unexpected places.

 The camera work, angles and truly breathtaking moments bumps this up on my list of favorites.
 Dependent upon how future installments play out, of course.
 There is something unexplainable about the expressions of love and emotion this script gets out of its characters.
 Every frame, actor and situation pushes this story further into an interesting conundrum in which we’re often afraid there’ll be no return from.
 The writers write their characters into multiple fixes that seem to have no happy solution although if we were to be honest, undermining any of them is probably not wise counsel.
 That’s all I’ll say on the subject.

-Nothing of what I said has even touched on the old-fashioned, swoony romance, which if I do say, is all classic and sophisticated nostalgia.
-I adored how the romance angles played out, including Ross’ unexpected, shifting affections and respected Ross for letting himself find happiness elsewhere.
+Nothing of what I said has even touched on the old-fashioned, swoony romance, which if I do say, is all classic and sophistication nostalgia.
+I adore how the romance angles play out, including Ross’ unexpected, shifting affections and respect Ross for letting himself find happiness elsewhere.
 It’s about time a hero didn’t cheat with the former flame he can’t quite move past.
 (Ps; if you need proof of the romance, check out this tweet quote.)
 What’s also really good is the gritty realism of this production.
 Couple that with themes of heroism, honor, and loyalty and this production culminates into something darn near perfection.
 It’s not all about what goes on in a ball room.
-There’s a lot of politics and “gritty” drama that goes on.
+There’s a lot of politics that goes on.

 All that’s left to say is to thank the powers that be for a second series.
 These installments don’t bill themselves as a first series, but trust me… Poldark will return to our screens.
 Just not soon enough.